RaVeR76/BubbleBobbleBonkers/README.md

 Like I said before I utilised the CSS grid-container and added some code to make these grid items turn.
 I try to keep the Intro page fairly quiet color wise but then let it shine in the gamezone.
 The gamezone looks amazing in my opinion and as similar to the original game as I could make it.
-Sure I use actual level 87 from the original game as my page background.
+Sure I use the actual <em>level 87</em> from the original game, as my page background.

 * **Test**
 All links between pages worked fine on all <em>Android</em> and <em>Windows</em> devices tested.
 The functionality of the Bub and Bob chat worked fine.
 All buttons on the intro page worked and did what they were supposed to.
-As for the gamezone ... love this place ... wish I had more time to develope more levels but I'll keep this for a later date.
+As for the gamezone ... love this place ... wish I had more time to develop more levels but I'll keep this for a later date.
-Level Five is intense ha ha !
+<b>Level 5</b> is intense ha ha !
 I love the colours of the cards with the Bubble Bobble logo on the cardface as well, really blends with the level 87 backdrop.
-I deffo tried to stick to my chosen colours within the gamezone and I think it works well even if it is kind of bright lol.
+I deffo tried to stick to my chosen colours within the gamezone and I think it works well ... even if it is kind of bright lol.

 * **Result**
 All looks good and easy to manouvre around.
-Cards turn beautifully and lock turned if matched.
+Cards turn beautifully and lock turned, if matched.
 Time counts down, the score counts down on mismatch and counts up on a match.
 Colours are just right and I would deffo come back to play it again ... even though I must have played it 50,000 times already to test it.